KarinKazarian/LifeLine/index.md

           <div class="font2">Montserrat</div>
           <div class="font3">Montserrat</div>
         </div>
-        <div> We used Montserrat font by Julieta Ulanovsky, it's a clean and elegant font that is easy to understand
+        <div> We used the Montserrat font by Julieta Ulanovsky, it's a clean and elegant and most importantly an accessible
+font that allows the user to read any of the super app's content with ease, as such an app is meant to be used by everyone.
         </div>
       </div>
       <h3>Color Palette</h3>